Not rusty: Oregon soars past Iowa 95-80 into Sweet 16 - WTMJ

 The Ducks flowed on the floor and glowed on the scoresheet, shooting 56% and hitting 11 3-pointers.
 LJ Figueroa hit five 3s while scoring 21 points and Will Richardson added 19 points in an offensive domination.

+“We just said keep our foot on the gas,” Duarte said.
+“We did and it was a lot of fun.”

-Their sweet offensive movements left the Hawkeyes (22-9) flailing, one game short of the Sweet 16 for the fourth time under Fran McCaffrey.
+The Ducks’ sweet offensive movements left the Hawkeyes (22-9) flailing, one game short of the Sweet 16 for the fourth time under Fran McCaffery.

 Luka Garza played like a two-time All-American, bulling in for three-point plays, hitting mid-range jumpers and dropping in the occasional 3.
-He capped his stellar college career with 36 points and nine rebounds before receiving a nice ovation from the limited crowd allowed in Bankers Life Fieldhouse.
+He capped his stellar college career by tying the Iowa NCAA Tournament record with 36 points and grabbing nine rebounds before receiving a nice ovation from the limited crowd allowed in Bankers Life Fieldhouse.

 Joe Wieskamp added 17 points, but the rest of the Hawkeyes weren’t of much help to the big fella, sending them out of the bracket early with other top seeds Illinois, Ohio State and Texas.

-Note: This story has been corrected to show that Oregon lost in the Pac-12 Tournament semifinals, not title game.